datawire/datawire-common/docs/baker/source/deployment.rst

   ; logging level (default in datawire.conf) may be DEBUG, INFO, WARNING, ERROR, or CRITICAL ;logging: WARNING

-Now any process on your vm can access services by name without needing to know where instances of the service are running::
+Now any process on your VM can access services by name without needing to know where instances of the service are running::

   vm123 $ curl http://localhost:8000/<service-name>